jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But, the eight different bosses will never give you that power.

-Why would they devalue themselves?
+Why would they?
 To keep their prestige they're following the old maxim, the one with the money has the control, and the one who needs it, stays under control.

-And crucially, having this power of us isn't actually their fault.
+And crucially, holding onto this power of us isn't actually their fault.
 We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
 Humanity simply hasn't evolved a new work culture yet.

 Waiting to evolve is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're all watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.